Top 15 Venture Capital Firms Investing in Robotics

 • Investment stages: Seed and Early Stage Venture

-• Industries of focus: Artificial intelligence, robotics, and venture capital
+• Industries of focus: Artificial Intelligence, Robotics

 • Geographical presence: Based in Los Altos, California